Farage Faces Scrutiny Over £5m Gift Disclosure and Russian Hack Claims

 Key Facts

-- Nigel Farage received a £5m gift from crypto billionaire Christopher Harborne before deciding to stand for Parliament again.
+- Nigel Farage received a £5m personal gift from crypto billionaire Christopher Harborne before deciding to stand for Parliament again.

 What Happened